-1 to 2lbschocolate, dark, semisweet, milk, or white, see Recipe Notes
+1 to 2poundschocolate, dark, semisweet, milk, or white, see Recipe Notes

 Chop the chocolate into small pieces using a serrated knife.
-Set aside ¼ for seeding the chocolate later.
+Set aside ¼ of the total for seeding the chocolate later.

-Melt ¾ of the chocolate. see the Recipe Notes on methods.
-Use a digital thermometer to make sure the melted chocolate doesn’t go over 122 °F (50ºC) for dark and semisweet chocolate or 113 °F (45ºC) for milk and white chocolate.
+Melt the remaining chocolate (see the Recipe Notes on methods).
+Use a digital thermometer or an infrared temperature gun to make sure the melted chocolate doesn’t go over 122 °F for dark and semisweet chocolate or 113 °F for milk and white chocolate.

-Keep the chocolate in the correct holding temperature range: 88 to 91 °F (31 to 33°C) for dark and semisweet chocolate or 84 to 86ºF (28 to 30ºC) for milk and white chocolate.
+Keep the chocolate in the correct holding temperature range: 88 °F to 91 °F for dark and semisweet chocolate or 84 °F to 86 °F for milk and white chocolate.
 This requires a bit of ingenuity, so see the Recipe Notes for some ideas.
 Check your temperature occasionally to be sure you’re still within range.

 Use a microwave-safe bowl and melt in 20 to 30 second bursts at half powder until the chocolate is almost melted.
 Remove from the microwave and stir until the chocolate is completely melted.

-Use a pan set above 1-inch of simmering water, being careful that the bottom isn't sitting in the water itself and being careful that no water gets in the chocolate.
+Use a saucepan or large bowl set above 1-inch of simmering water, being careful that the bottom isn't sitting in the water itself and being careful that no water gets in the chocolate.

-Use a tempering machine like a KitchenAid Precise Heat Mixing Bowl set to 120°F. Remove the bowl from the machine once the chocolate is mostly melted and stir until it's completely melted.
+Use a tempering machine set to 120°F. Remove the bowl from the machine once the chocolate is mostly melted and stir until it is completely melted.

 To hold your chocolate at the correct temperature, there are numerous ways to go.
-Whatever method you choose, always check the chocolate's temperature with a digital thermometer to ensure you don't go above 91°F. Otherwise, you're out of temper and have to start again.
+Whatever method you choose, always check the chocolate's temperature with a digital thermometer or infrared temperature gun to ensure you don't go above 91°F. Otherwise, you're out of temper and have to start again.
 Here are a few ideas:

-Use a double boiler or a short burst at half powder in the microwave (maybe 15 to 20 seconds) to warm the chocolate
+Use a double boiler or a short burst at half powder in the microwave (about 15 to 20 seconds) to rewarm the chocolate

-Place your bowl on a regular heating pad turned to low/medium heat and covered with a dish towel
+Place your bowl on a regular heating pad turned to medium heat and covered with a dish towel